MikeNguyen98/MIkeNguyen/src/problem6/README.md

 # Scoreboard API Module
 ## Overview

-This module handles real-time score updates for a website leaderboard.
-Users earn points by completing specific actions, and their scores are updated accordingly.
-The scoreboard displays the top 10 users with the highest scores and updates live to reflect changes.
+This module manages a website leaderboard's real-time score updates.
+By carrying out particular tasks, users accumulate points, and their scores are updated correspondingly.
+The scoreboard, which is updated in real time to reflect changes, shows the top ten users with the highest scores.

 ## Features

 1.  **Score Update API** - Allows users to update their score upon completing an action.
 2.  **Leaderboard API** - Fetches the top 10 users with the highest scores.
-3.  **Real-time Updates** - Uses WebSockets to push score updates to clients.
+3.  **Real-time Updates** - Uses WebSockets to push data updates to clients.
 4.  **Security & Authorization** - Prevents unauthorized users from manipulating scores.
-5.  **Database Storage** - Persists scores efficiently for quick retrieval.

 ## API Endpoints